 Yes, we could discuss the lack of competition between insurers or the inability to sell health insurance across state lines as a massive culprit to the price of healthcare, and while we definitely need to address that, it’s just a different topic.
 For that matter, we could probably discuss the doctors and medical groups that charge the social programs unbelievable amounts for the tiniest things.
 The point here is that when someone receives something for “free,” someone else has to pay for it because there is always a cost to goods or services used.
 Who gets charged for exploiting these social programs?
 The American Tax Payer.

 Take the Affordable Care Act, for instance.
 Did you really think that YOU would not be the one to pay for it?
-People have been warning of the repercussions of the “Universal Healthcare” for years.
-I’ve tried to see a bigger benefit but as the system is set up now, I see nothing but higher taxes, higher deductibles, and canceled policies if we go down that road.
+People have been warning of the repercussions “Universal Healthcare” for years.
+I’ve tried to see a bigger benefit, but as the system is set up now, I see nothing but higher taxes, higher deductibles, and canceled policies if we go down that road.
 Your benefits and services provided by “free” healthcare will eventually be reduced because the cost will simply outweigh what can truly be offered.
-We are already seeing that in some cases and we’re not even under that system yet.
-By the way, this is not speculation; this is a recognized cause and effect scenario coming with a ridiculous amount of evidence from other nations that have attempted similar programs.
+We already see that in some cases, and we’re not even under that system yet.
+By the way, this is not speculation; this is a recognized cause-and-effect scenario coming with a ridiculous amount of evidence from other nations that have attempted similar programs.